The Frontline Factor

 Productivity gains often come from removing obstacles, not adding effort:

-2. Optimize Scheduling
+2. Optimize scheduling

 Schedule design dramatically impacts both productivity and wellbeing: